ryanslikesocool/TextureTools/README.md

     - Simplex: use the simplex noise method for each channel based on UV coordinates.
 Uses Scale and Offset settings.
 - Scale: how much should the UV coordinates be scaled?
 Uniform for each channel (X -> R, Y -> G, Z -> B, W -> A).
 - Offset: how far should the UV coordinates be offset?
 Uniform for each channel (X -> R, Y -> G, Z -> B, W -> A).
+- Wrapping: should the texture wrap?
+Currently only works for Perlin and Simplex noise in 2D.

 ## Gradient Tool (`Assets/Create/Developed With Love/TextureTools/Gradient Texture`)
 The Gradient Tool can generate 2D gradients with an indefinite amount of anchors, either horizontally or vertically\